barbarer/py4e-int/_sources/network/mixedupcode.rst

     :practice: T
     :adaptive:

-    Write a program that retrieves a text file from 'http://data.pr4e.org/romeo-full.txt' using urllib in blocks of 100,000 characters, then save the file to the local computer, and print the number of characters.
+    Put the code in order to retrieve a text file from 'http://data.pr4e.org/romeo-full.txt' using urllib in blocks of 100,000 characters, then save the file to the local computer, and print the number of characters.
     -----